 11.0 Emergency Escape Lighting

 Has all emergency lighting been maintained in good order and still appropriate YES

 to the use of the premises?

 SIGNIFICANT FINDING(S)

 Ref HAZARDS

 None.

 RECOMMENDATIONS

 None.

 Ref COMMENTARY

 11.5 Emergency lighting systems are serviced 6 monthly.
+The most recent ser as 27/07/2016.

-Within general needs premises, the system is tested monthly and record working on Office 365. ded via mobile
+Within general needs premises, the system is tested monthly and record working on Office 365. led via mobile

 11.6 The repair and maintenance of emergency lighting systems is currently of Equipment Services and recorded on QLx. carried out by Fire

-12.0 Fire Fighting Equipment and Systems
+12.0 12.0 Fire Fighting Equipment and Systems

-efighting equipment still appropriate for the occupancy, processes, new YES
+Is all fir efighting equipment still appropriate for the occupancy, processes, new YES

-equipm nent or building extensions?
+equipn nent or building extensions?

 SIGNIFICANT FINDING(S)

 Ref HAZARDS

 None.

 RECOMMENDATIONS

 None.

 Ref COMMENTARY

-12.5 FFE is serviced annually by Fire Equipment Services and recorded on QLx service was carried out in April 2016.
-Monthly checks are carried out and are regularly audited by AHG.
+12.5 12.5 FFE is serviced annually by Fire Equipment Services and recorded on QLx.
+The last recorded service was carried out in January 2016.
+Monthly checks are carried out and recorded.
+Records are regularly audited by AHG.
+The dry riser was checked on 16/09/2015.

-Is the signage throughout the premises still appropriate and in good repair?
+13.0 Fire Safety Signs and Notices Is the s ignage throughout the premises still appropriate and in good repair?
 YES SIGNIFICANT FINDING(S) Ref HAZARDS None.
-RECOMMENDATIONS 02 Observation 13.0 Previously identified it was observed that floor numbers were indicated lobby locations but there were no low level signs indicating flat numbe lobby See commentary.
-Ref Recommended Actions 13.0 Ensure that additional photo luminescent signage indicating flat number exits in high rise premises are placed at a low level to increase visibility in lift lobby.
-Ref COMMENTARY 13.0 Following a rule 43 from the coroners regarding a severe fire in a high r (Shirley Towers) it was recommended (24/4/2013) that there should be a) Provide signage to indicate floor levels both in stairwells and lift lob premises, to assist the emergency services; bies in high rise b) Ensure that signage indicating flat numbers and emergency exits in are placed at a low level to increase visibility in smoke conditions. high rise premises It is recommended that this good practice advice be undertaken.
+RECOMMENDATIONS 02 Observation 13.0 Previously identified it was observed that floor numbers were indicated d at staircase and lift lobby locations but there were no low level signs indicating flat numbe rs or exit signs in lift lobby See commentary.
+Ref Recommended Actions 13.0 Additional photo luminescent signage indicating flat/floor numbers and - · recommended in high rise premises to be placed at a low level to increase visibility in smoke conditions in lift lobby.
+Ref COMMENTARY 13.0 Following a rule 43 from the coroners regarding a severe fire in a high i (Shirley Towers) it was recommended (24/4/2013) that there should be e an obligation to: a) Provide signage to indicate floor levels both in stairwells and lift lob hioc in high rico premises, to assist the emergency services; bies in riigh rise b) Ensure that signage indicating flat numbers and emergency exits in high rise nremises are placed at a low level to increase visibility in smoke conditions. iligii rise premises are placed at a low level to increase visibility in smoke conditions.
+It is recommended that this good practice advice be undertaken.
 13.12 No-smoking signs are displayed in the premises.

 14.0 General Fire Safety Procedures

 Do the fire safety procedures continue to meet the needs of the occupancy and YES

-the pre emises?
+the pre mises?

 SIGNIFICANT FINDING(S)

 Ref HAZARDS

 None.

 RECOMMENDATIONS

 None.

 Ref COMMENTARY

-14.7 Overall responsibility for fire is Chief Executive.
-See com mentary 15.1.
+14.7 Overall responsibility for fire is Chief Exe cutive.
+See commentary 15.1.